 Cyber Storm VI was held in April 2018, sponsored by the Department of Homeland Security (DHS) Cybersecurity and Infrastructure Security Agency National Cybersecurity and Communications Integration Center (NCCIC).

-Cyber Storm VI is the latest iteration of the DHS national-level cyber exercise series that simulates a cyber crisis of national and international consequence.
-It remains the Nation's most extensive cybersecurity exercise, with over a thousand players nationwide.
-While no actual systems are attacked during the exercise, Cyber Storm provides a venue to simulate discovery of and response to a largescale, coordinated cyberattack impacting U.S. critical infrastructure.
-The exercise helps assess cybersecurity preparedness; examines incident response processes, procedures, and information sharing; and identifies area for improvement.
+The sixth iteration of the DHS national-level cyber exercise series, Cyber Storm VI, simulated a cyber crisis of national and international consequence.
+While no actual systems were attacked during the exercise, Cyber Storm VI provided a venue to simulate discovery of and response to a large-scale, coordinated cyberattack impacting U.S. critical infrastructure.
+The exercise, which included more than 1,000 players nationwide, helped assess cybersecurity preparedness; examined incident response processes, procedures, and information sharing; and identified areas for improvement.

 Enhancing Cyber Incident Response Capabilities

 The Nation's cyber incident response capabilities must continue to mature and adapt to ever evolving cyber risks and threats.
 Cyber Storm is one of the few opportunities for a "whole of community" response - federal, state, local, tribal and territorial entities and the private sector come together to address cyber response for following a nationwide event or incident.